fribbels/Fribbels-Epic-7-Optimizer/README.md

 Planned features:
  - TBD

 _________________

+## Troubleshooting

+- Error message: 'java is not recognized as an internal or external command' upon opening the app.
+Install Java 8 64-bit version to fix.
+- After selecting a screenshot folder and pressing submit, nothing happens or gets stuck.
+Check if there are any invalid screenshots in your folder.
+They should all look like the one in the Getting Started section, and bad screenshots may cause it to get stuck.
+_________________

 ## Contact me

 Feel free to contact me on discord at fribbels#7526 with questions or comments.
+If you ran into any issues, please check out the troubleshooting steps above first.